codeforamerica/pdf-filler/README.md

     source bin/activate
     make install

-### Setting up the database
+#### Setting up the database

-    You do not need to set up a database, but you can create a custom one if you like.
+You do not need to set up a database, but you can create [a custom one if you like](https://github.com/codeforamerica/pdfhook/blob/master/src/settings.py#L11).
 By default, the application will create and use an SQLite database.
 It only uses one database table.
 Upon the first request it checks if that table has been created.
-If not, it will create it before processing the request.
+If not, it will [create a table](https://github.com/codeforamerica/pdfhook/blob/master/src/pdfhook/views.py#L18-L26) before processing the request.

-### Running the local server
+#### Running the local server

     make run

-Visit http://localhost:5000/ to see the demo page or any software of your choice to [post a PDF form to the same URL](https://github.com/codeforamerica/pdfhook/blob/master/tests/integration/test_sample_pdfhook.py#L42-L47).
+Visit [http://localhost:5000/](http://localhost:5000/) to see the demo page.
+Use the API to [post a PDF form to the same URL](https://github.com/codeforamerica/pdfhook/blob/master/tests/integration/test_sample_pdfhook.py#L42-L47).

-### Tests
+#### Tests

     make test
     # or if you'd like to run specific tests